ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

    read the Zhuang lab .dax format as well as .tiff and .spe (Roper Scientific) files.

- daxwriter.py - For writing .dax files.
+ datawriter.py - For writing .dax files and .tif file.
+This is mostly used by the simulator.

  driftutilities.py - Functions that are common among the drift correction approaches.